 When building a scraper for a particular site, it is worth looking carefully to check whether there are any links hidden to users using a standard browser.

-Octoparse uses XPath for precise capturing or clicking actions, avoiding clicking the faked links (see how to use XPath to locate element here).
+Octoparse uses XPath for precise capturing or clicking actions, avoiding clicking the faked links.

 All the tips provided in this article can help you avoid getting blocked to some extent.
 While web scraping tech climbs afoot, the anti-scraping tech climbs ten.
 Share your ideas with us or if you feel anything can be added to the list.